Bismarck Nursing Excellence

 Sanford Health Bismarck Magnet Designation

 The Bismarck region of Sanford Health received prestigious Magnet® designation through the American Nurses Credentialing Center (ANCC) for the fourth time in 2023.
-The recognition is the highest honor a health system can receive for professional nursing practice, and, by earning the designation, Sanford Health Bismarck is in the top one percent of health systems in the country and the only Magnet designated facility in North Dakota.
+The recognition is the highest honor a health system can receive for professional nursing practice.
+By earning the designation, Sanford Health Bismarck is in the top one percent of health systems in the country.
 The health system first earned designation in 2008, the second in 2013, and the third in 2018.

 The Magnet difference:

-• Sanford Bismarck’s ambulatory nurse-sensitive clinical indicator for hypertension control data outperformed the eCQM’s benchmark statistic for the majority of eight quarters on 100% of the units.
+• Sanford Bismarck’s ambulatory nurse-sensitive clinical indicator for hypertension control data outperformed the eCQM’s benchmark statistic for the majority of eight quarters in 100% of departments.

 • Magnet facilities outperform other hospitals in both recruiting and retaining nursing